OUR TRACK RECORD OF PRESERVATION

 In spring of 2024, FHS welcomed a generous donation funding window treatments for the sunporch and the main dining room.
 FHS engineers inspected the seawall for structural issues and found deterioration of the masonry and slight movement of the wall in general.

-A May 30th lighthouse inspection performed by ICC Commonwealth revealed a long list of specialty repairs needed for Sedgeley Club’s historic lighthouse.
-Thanks to a generous donation by one of Sedgeley Club’s legacy members, plans are underway to complete the repairs.
+A May 30th planned lighthouse inspection performed by ICC Commonwealth revealed a long list of specialty repairs needed for Sedgeley Club’s historic lighthouse.
+Due to the trade and professional specialties needed and costs involved, FHS has a large scale fundraising plan underway.

 On a sunny and busy Love Your Lighthouse Day, August 3rd 2024, Sedgeley Club and FHS volunteers hosted an open house for the public.
 Over 250 visitors enjoyed tours of the boathouse and lighthouse.